 It’s been a little while since we wrote a post on day trips from Dublin, and today’s post is one that requires a car.
 A few months ago, when Alex’s dad was visiting, Alex stumbled upon the Copper Coast when doing research for things to do during his father’s trip.
-We all went down to Waterford thinking we’d surely be able to get a tour of the Unesco World Heritage site…but the woman at tourist information looked at us like we were a wee bit crazy when we asked about bus tours of the area.
+We visited Waterford thinking we’d surely be able to get a tour of the Unesco World Heritage Site…but the woman at tourist information looked at us like we were a wee bit crazy when we asked about bus tours of the area.
 She informed us the only way to see the Copper Coast is with a car.
 So we enjoyed our weekend in Waterford, minus a trip to the Copper Coast.

-Fast forward to take two- We just had some beautiful friends visit us from Florida, and while planning their trip they asked about what might be good to see by car, but that wasn’t too far away (they have a gorgeous 14 month old boy).
+Fast forward to take two.
+We just had some beautiful friends visit us from Florida, and while planning their trip they asked about what might be good to see by car, but that wasn’t too far away (they have a gorgeous 14 month old boy).
 Alex and I suggested the Copper Coast as an option.
 So the other week the five of us loaded into a Ford Focus and off we went.

 Waterford and the Copper Coast are south of Dublin.
 Waterford is about a 2 hour drive and worth a short visit in its own right. if it sounds familiar it might be because you’ve heard of Waterford crystal, which used to be made there.
 These days there is a show room and a few pieces are still made in the city but most production is done in Eastern Europe.
 Waterford is a good place to stop and either have lunch or dinner while exploring the region.